WarmuthSven/ModuleWorksTestTask/README.md

 As the sphere path can be modelled by a cylinder between two points $P_1$ and $P_2$, you only need to find an intersection of a cylinder and a point $P$.
 For that you need to calculate the orthogonal distance $d$ between the cylinder axis $d_{cyl}$ and the point $P$.
-The point $P$ lies inside an infinite long sphere, if the orthogonal distance $d$ is smaller than or equal to the radius $R$.
+The point $P$ lies inside an infinite long cylinder, if the orthogonal distance $d$ is smaller than or equal to the radius $R$.
 Assume a line $d_{orth}$, that is orthogonal to and intersects with the axis $d_{cyl}$ as well as the point $P$.
 If the intersection point $P_{sec}$ between line $d_{orth}$ and the axis $d_{cyl}$ is between $P_1$ and $P_2$,